The home inspector who will tell you the truth about the home you want to buy…

 PLEASE CALL US AT (973) 273-3053

-Like discounts?
-Please print this page and hand it to our inspector
+Do you like discounts?
+If so please print this page and hand it to Michael

 – you’ll save $30 on any weekday full home inspection paid for by check, money order, or cash.
 This offer may not be combined with any other discounts or coupons.
 Not valid Saturday, Sunday, or legal holidays or when credit cards are used for payment.